 - Riverhead: Suffolk’s county seat is an ideal home base for golfing on or near the Forks, especially in the summer when the area is swarmed by weekenders, wine tasters and other tourists.
 For weekend stays in peak season, you might need to book far in advance.

 Once you reach the Forks, the landscape changes.
 High-speed roadways shrink to slower two- and four-lane routes as hotel chains give way to beach houses, oceanside resorts, spas, bed-and-breakfasts, etc. On the South Fork you’ll find the Hamptons, home of internationally renowned private clubs and a summer playground for celebs, socialites and partygoers.
 Beyond the Hamptons is Montauk, a low-key tourist destination with a highly rated state-park course (Montauk Downs, pictured left).
 The North Fork is Long Island’s Wine Country.
 These areas are wonderful destinations for vacations, weekend trips, dipping a toe into the Hamptons scene or sipping wine flights at local vineyards.
-But since the Forks are fairly isolated from the rest of the Island (especially Montauk) – and chances are you don’t have access to Shinnecock Hills or the National Golf Links – golf options are limited.
+But since the Forks are fairly isolated from the rest of the Island (especially Montauk) – and chances are you don’t have access to Sebonack or the National Golf Links – golf options are limited.

+Stay & Play packages are available at some hotels.
 If you’re staying in Manhattan, you can get close to many courses on the Island by using the Long Island Railroad out of New York’s Penn Station, but you’ll need car transportation to actually reach the clubhouse.

 Drive times depend on your location and the time of day.
 There’s a big difference between driving to your 7:30 a.m. tee time on a Saturday and your 9:00 a.m. tee time on a Tuesday.
 Someone with a room at a MacArthur Airport area hotel and an early tee time at Bethpage Red should be able to get to the clubhouse in 30 minutes on a Saturday morning, but double the expected travel time on a weekday morning.
 Even visitors driving out from Manhattan can reach courses with ease on weekend mornings, though the return trip and weekday commutes will likely be harrowing experiences.